hako-mikan/sd-webui-lora-block-weight/README.md

 Lora strength is in effect and applies to the entire Blocks.
 It is case-sensitive.
 For LyCORIS, full-model blobks used,so you need to input 26 weights.
 You can use weight for LoRA, in this case, the weight of blocks not in LoRA is set to 1.
+If the above format is not used, the preset will treat it as a comment line.

 ### Weights setting
 Enter the identifier and weights.